-Currently, the U.S. federal government is discussing various options to address sequestration and the U.S. federal government's overall fiscal challenges and we cannot predict the outcome of these efforts.
+Currently, the U.S. federal government is discussing various options to address the U.S. federal government's overall fiscal challenges and we cannot predict the outcome of these efforts.
 While we believe that national security spending will continue to be a priority, U.S. government budget deficits and the national debt have created increasing pressure to examine and reduce spending across many federal agencies.
 Additionally, there continues to be volatility in international markets that has impacted international security spending.
 We believe that the diversified product portfolio and international customer mix of our Security division position us well to withstand the impact of these uncertainties and even benefit from specific initiatives within various governments.
 However, depending on how future sequestration cuts are implemented and how the U.S. federal government and our other international customers manage their fiscal challenges, we believe that these actions could have a material, adverse effect on our business, financial condition and results of operations.

 Healthcare Division.
 Through our Healthcare division, we design, manufacture, market and service patient monitoring and diagnostic cardiology systems globally for sale primarily to hospitals and medical centers.
-To a limited extent, we continue to manufacture, market, and service anesthesia delivery and ventilation systems.
 Our products monitor patients in critical, emergency and perioperative care areas of the hospital and provide information, through wired and wireless networks, to physicians and nurses who may be at the patient's bedside, in another area of the hospital or even outside the hospital.
-Revenues from our Healthcare division accounted for 18% of our total consolidated revenues for fiscal 2018.
+Revenues from our Healthcare division accounted for 16% of our total consolidated revenues for fiscal 2019.